Healthy 2-Ingredient Breakfast Cookies! No flour. No oil, butter, refined sugars, fat, eggs OR dairy.

 The struggle → is real.
 Mother’s unite.

 Once you’ve made the base (2 bananas, 1 3/4 cup quick oats), you can add anything you like.
-I love chocolate chips (um, no surprises), peanut flour (or any nut butter you have) and I absolutely recommend adding honey.
+I love chocolate chips (um, no surprises), peanut flour (or any nut butter you have), ground cinnamon and I LOVE adding honey.
 It makes them more moist in the middle, adding an epic soft-chewiness.
 BUT!
 You don’t have to.
 Because who am I to tell you what to do?
 Exactly.

 If you haven’t made these before, it’s important to note that they don’t spread and shape themselves into normal cookie shapes.
 How they’re placed on the cookie sheet is how they will come out.
 Flatten them down with the back of a metal spoon (or use your fingertips lightly dipped in a bit of water as the dough is a little sticky), and shape them into round cookies.